 Helping runners develop their potential has been a natural outgrowth of my love of running, training as an endurance runner, and professional work with runners as a Physical Therapist.
 The application of my own understanding of the science and art of coaching has helped all levels of runners develop and excel.

-Emphasis on running mechanics and sound training methods can accelerate your ability to learn and improve and help you tap into your own hidden resources, thus increasing your ability, satisfaction, and joy.
+Emphasis on Running Form Coaching, running mechanics and sound training methods can accelerate your ability to learn and improve and help you tap into your own hidden resources, thus increasing your ability, satisfaction, and joy.

 If you would like coaching help, here’s what you can expect from my program: